Petros626/OpenPCDet-data-augmentor/README.md

 <img src="docs/open_mmlab.png" align="right" width="30%">

+# OpenPCDet: modified as data augmentor to generate BEV images with labels from LiDAR data.

+Add description here how to create the data and generate the images with labels

 # OpenPCDet

 `OpenPCDet` is a clear, simple, self-contained open source project for LiDAR-based 3D object detection.